Fendi Al-Fayez

-By the end of his reign he expanded his tribes' territory to cover the ancient Kingdom of Moab, Ammon, and the Bashan, including Madaba, Um Al Amad, Al Jeezah, Al Qastal, Jibāl al Lafīfah, parts of Ajloun, Dhiban, and other areas in South Amman and in Ma'an.
-He would also collect Jizya in the Plains of Esdraelon and Tiberias and would stay there for vacation.
-Fendi's vast lands, 4,500-strong army, his leading of his army to guard the pilgrims, and his demeanor, are likely the reasons for him being attributed the title of the Old King.
+By the end of his reign he expanded his tribe's territory to cover the ancient Kingdom of Moab, Ammon, and the Bashan, including Madaba, Um Al Amad, Al Jeezah, Al Qastal, Jibāl al Lafīfah, parts of Ajloun, Dhiban, and other areas in South Amman and in Ma'an.
+He would also collect Jizya in the Plains of Esdraelon and Tiberias and would stay there for vacation in his domain.
+In addition to his own vast lands, Fendi and his 4,500-strong army vassalized all of Al Karak and Al Tafilah directly and large parts of northern Palestine such as Al Galilee through Aqil Agha to become the most powerful independent ruler in the region since the Ottoman expansion of Selim I in 1517.
+In addition to becoming a guardian of pilgrims, he was also dubbed The Old King by locals and explorers alike in reference to his long reign.

 Fendi had 14 sons: Satm, Sattam, Talal, Haza', S'fouq, Muhammad, Barjas, Nayef, Farhan, Jrooh, Hayel, Sahen, Saleh, and Jid'an.
 He was succeeded by his son Satm Al-Fayez, who was immediately faced with a schism in his family following Fendi's death.
+Satm's contested role would end with his death two years later, to be succeeded by Fendi's chosen heir and Satm's younger brother, Sattam.

 Fendi's descendants would continue to lead the Al-Fayez family and the Bani Sakher.